lsst-dm/dmtn-010/index.rst

 steps required to e.g. go from one focal plane to another, possibly avoiding having to transform all the way to the sky.
 It provides an option to compute a transformation (sequence of mappings) using local linear approximations for fast calculation.
-We could use AST directly in place of afw.image.wcs, exposing all of its methods to the end user without a C++ interface.
+We could use AST directly in place of afw.image.Wcs, exposing all of its methods to the end user without a C++ interface.

 .. _AST-as-is-advantage: